 A compiler is a software program that compiles program source code files into an executable program.
-It is included as part of the integrated development environment IDE with most programming software packages.
+Integrated development environments (IDEs) include compilers as part of their programming software packages.

-The compiler takes source code files that are written in a high-level language, such as C, BASIC, or Java, and compiles the code into a low-level language, such as machine code or assembly code.
-This code is created for a specific processor type, such as and Intel Pentium or PowerPC.
-The program can then be recognized by the processor and run from the operating system.
+The compiler takes source code files written in a high-level language, such as C, BASIC, or Java, and translates that code into a low-level language known as machine code.
+This code is specific to the selected processor type, such as an Intel x86-64 or ARM.
+The resulting program's underlying code is understood and executed by the processor when run from the operating system.

-After a compiler compiles source code files into a program, the program cannot be modified.
-Therefore, any changes must be made in the source code and the program must be recompiled.
-Fortunately, most modern compilers can detect what changes were made and only need to recompile the modified files, which saves programmers a lot of time.
-This can help reduce programmers' 100 hour work weeks before project deadlines to around 90 or so.
+Once a compiler compiles source code files into a program, the program cannot be modified.
+Therefore, a programmer must update the source code itself and recompile the program.
+Fortunately, most modern compilers can detect where changes were made and only recompile the modified files, which saves programmers a lot of time.